 RESEARCH CENTERS & AFFILIATED PROGRAMS

-Here are several initiatives on campus that foster connections between the arts, humanities, sciences, and computer science.
+There are several affilicated initiatives on campus that foster connections between the arts, humanities, sciences, and computer science.

 The Center for the Arts in Society is dedicated to energizing research and teaching that links the College of Humanities and Social Sciences with the College of Fine Arts.
 The Center supports graduate and undergraduate courses, faculty and student research projects, and collaborations with arts institutions in the Pittsburgh community.
 Members of the Center explore pressing issues such as cultural production and social responsibility, as well as developing new disciplinary approaches - visual anthropology, public arts policy, statistical graphics, and more.